paraspell/docs/docs/router/router-use.md

 # XCM Router Implementation Guide

-XCM Router is able to perform cross-chain transactions between Polkadot/Kusama Parachains and Relay chains as well.
+XCM Router can perform cross-chain transactions between Polkadot/Kusama Parachains and Relay chains as well.
-It works across 9 open source Parachain DEXes.
+It works across 9 open-source Parachain DEXes.

 **These are:**
 - Acala / 36 Pools available